tarantool/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: compat.fiber_channel_close_mode

-    Defines the behavior of filber channels after closing:
+    Define the behavior of fiber channels after closing:

     -   ``new``: mark the channel read-only
     -   ``old``: destroy the channel object